Carnegie Hall: Famous joke

 This joke has become part of the folklore of the hall, but its origins remain a mystery.
 Although described in 1961 as an "ancient wheeze", its earliest known appearances in print date from 1955.
 Attributions to Jack Benny are mistaken; it is uncertain if he ever used the joke.
 Alternatives to violinist Jascha Heifetz as the second party include an unnamed beatnik, bopper, or "absent-minded maestro", as well as pianist Arthur Rubinstein and trumpeter Dizzy Gillespie.
 Carnegie Hall archivist Gino Francesconi favors a version told by the wife of violinist Mischa Elman, in which her husband makes the quip when approached by tourists while leaving the hall's backstage entrance after an unsatisfactory rehearsal.
-The joke is so well known it is often reduced to a riddle with no framing story.
+The joke is often reduced to a riddle with no framing story.
 According to The Washington Post, the joke "shows how firmly the building [...] has lodged itself in American folklore".

 Other lore

 Other stories have been attributed to the folklore of Carnegie Hall.
 One such story concerns a performance on the unusually hot day of October 27, 1917, when Heifetz made his American debut in Carnegie Hall.
 After Heifetz had been playing for a while, fellow violinist Mischa Elman mopped his head and asked if it was hot in there.
 Pianist Leopold Godowsky, in the next seat, replied, "Not for pianists."

 While the Elman/Godowsky anecdote was confirmed to be true, other accounts about Carnegie Hall may have been apocryphal in nature.
 One such story involved violinist Fritz Kreisler and pianist Sergei Rachmaninoff, who were supposedly performing a Beethoven sonata when Kreisler lost track of what he was playing.
 After a few minutes of improvisation, Kreisler allegedly asked "For God's sake, Sergei, where am I?", to which Rachmaninoff was said to have responded, "In Carnegie Hall."